Learn the Role of an Employment Recruiter

 As you can tell from the name, IT recruiters specialize in hiring individuals to fill information technology positions in a variety of industries.
 Here’s information on recruiting for information technology roles.

 A legal recruiter specializes in hiring individuals to fill a variety of legal jobs, including attorneys, paralegals, and law firm management positions.
 The recruiter may focus on one or a number of legal specialties, including law firms and corporate legal departments.
-They often specialize in different categories, such as associate, partner, or counsel recruitment, while others work to satisfy other hiring needs of the firm like advertising and administrative tasks.
+They often specialize in different categories, such as associate, partner, or counsel recruitment, but may also work to satisfy other hiring needs of the firm like advertising and administrative tasks.

 A management recruiter specializes in hiring individuals from a variety of business sectors.
 Management recruiters may focus on hiring corporate executives, but they may also fill middle management and sales positions.